top of page

 Throughout the years, our small friend group maintained a hobby of "urbexing".
 Exploring abandoned buildings just to observe and photograph, much like anyone would at a park or museum.
 Instead of paved paths though, we opt for the overgrown and forgotten.
 The abandoned and the dilapidated.

 It takes a certain kind of crazy to volunteer to enter a structure that can fall on top of you at any moment.
 And we didn't have a particular objective besides "ooo'ing and ahh'ing" at these buildings.
-Until we realized that we could bring awareness and get in contact with those who knew these buildings than what the passing traffic on the roads know: some old building on the corner street.
+That was until we realized that we could not only bring awareness to what history these buildings held with social media, but we could use that for something more.
+Contacting with those who knew these buildings from a different era, notifying those who have control over the property, and rescuing what corporations and land developers want to get rid of so desperately: some old building on the street corner.
+Some old factory off the main road.
+Some old farmhouse on the hill.

 Scores Fun Center was an entertainment center in Painesville, Ohio tucked away in a small parking lot off the infamously busy Mentor Avenue.
 We originally heard from another colleague about "an abandoned bowling alley" and couldn't have anticipated the undertaking we were in for.
-We got in touch with the owner, George, as well as multiple former employees and got their stories and worked with them to salvage the building, welding doors shut, placing cameras on frequent break-in spots, and maintaining contact with law enforcement on the area.
+We got in touch with the owner, George, as well as multiple former employees and got their stories and worked with them to salvage the building, welding doors shut, placing cameras on frequent break-in spots, and maintaining contact with law enforcement on the area, even prosecuting 5 individuals with multiple crimes.
 When the land was sold, our efforts were a key factor in enabling the next owners of the land to reuse the building to their use, rather than just demolish it entirely.
 We also worked with the former employees and owner to extract multiple containers of memorabilia and awards to distribute to rightful owners.

 Scores Fun Center